43 - A Comedian in Texas (and the benefits of Bourbon Whiskey)

 The Judge returned looking somewhat refreshed and revitalised and if his breath could be sampled, full of a very good quality Bourbon which all knew was his favourite tipple.
 He had stopped chewing tobacco but had developed a slight, slurring stutter.

-Having obviously been absorbed in some contemplation and in a totally out of character conciliatory mood due most likely to his inebriated condition he said with a calm but slightly muffled voice, “well Mr Snook I have given this extraordinary case some serious consideration.
-I’m tempted to simply throw the book at you as you are quite clearly in possession of one of the dimmest characters that I have ever come across.
+Having obviously been absorbed in some contemplation and in a totally out of character conciliatory mood due most likely to his inebriated condition he said with a calm but slightly muffled voice, “Well Mr Snook I have given this extraordinary case some serious consideration.
+I’m tempted to simply throw the book at you as you are quite clearly in possession of one of the dimmest characters I have ever come across.
 However I do have to take account of the submissions by the various witnesses.
 It appears you are to be congratulated for defending the lovely sales girl Doris who was verbally assaulted by Big Boy Bobby Brown and his wife both of whom are extremely sorry for their behaviour.
 It is clear that you did not steal the footwear in question but did, in a kind of fashion, misappropriate them.
 Speeding you are guilty of although an encounter with Big Bobby is enough to encourage most to beat a hasty retreat.
 Driving erratically you are guilty of although the fault of this mainly lies with the car owner and the dubious condition of the vehicle.
 Crashing you are guilty of although there is some mitigation as you were forced to wear inappropriate footwear by the patrolman and then the custody sergeant and court bailiff.
 It would seem on balance that you have been the victim of various circumstances.
 I conclude that the charge of shoe theft be dismissed as Big Bobby and his wife have agreed to pay for the footwear.
 The speeding offence commands a one hundred dollar fine but I find that inappropriate due to enforced panic.
 The car owner has lodged a claim for compensation of the value of the vehicle as stated in clause 198 (accidents) on page eight of his terms and conditions and has suggested the sum of $45000 as appropriate.
 This is an outrageous sum for something so highly unroadworthy and is dismissed.
 The owner of the steer is due compensation and this will be paid in full by the car owner as the condition of the vehicle was the cause of the accident.
 The patrolman, custody sergeant and court bailiff will be reprimanded for “wilful fun making” and are ordered to pay for foot massage to cure the pain in your right foot and you are awarded five hundred dollars from court funds for the distress you have endured.
 That I think concludes this case.”
-Banging his gavel he staggered from the court but turned to say with a final sway, “and, one more thing, I will be having words with the boot makers regarding that obscene toe cap.”
+Banging his gavel he staggered from the court but turned to say with a final sway, “And, one more thing, I will be having words with the boot makers regarding that obscene toe cap.”
 He then left to, no doubt, have a long and peaceful nap.

 Of course everyone was dumbfounded.
 The complete about turn from the Judge’s earlier tirade was extraordinary and seemed to demonstrate a natural calming effect associated with Bourbon whiskey.
 Henry was as bemused as anyone.
 He had expected to be hit by a very solid hard back, after all in his innocent world he was as guilty as a red handed thief.
 His defence lawyer was elated as he considered this a victory, his first in over twenty years.
 The prosecutor was distressed as far from the expected success elevating her career she now risked being consigned to the reject bin.